Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 November 2024 13.34.46 UTC
+- WIB: Selasa, 19 November 2024 14.23.40 UTC
-- WITA: Selasa, 19 November 2024 14.34.46 UTC
+- WITA: Selasa, 19 November 2024 15.23.40 UTC
-- WIT: Selasa, 19 November 2024 15.34.46 UTC
+- WIT: Selasa, 19 November 2024 16.23.40 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: technology
+Kategori: inspirational